elephantscale/es-training-new/kubernetes/slides-archived/Kubernetes-Cluster-v1.md

 Participant Notes :

-Implemented as a control loop, Horizontal Pod Autoscaler with a period controlled by the controller manager’s --horizontal-pod-autoscaler-sync-period flag (with a default value of 30 seconds).
+Implemented as a control loop, Horizontal Pod Autoscaler with a period controlled by the controller manager's --horizontal-pod-autoscaler-sync-period flag (with a default value of 30 seconds).

 The controller manager queries the resource utilization against the metrics specified in each HorizontalPodAutoscaler definition.